-Anomaly detection has gained increased attention in recent literature due to the advancements in Deep Learning\cite{multimodal_HMM_anomaly}.
-Some methods~\cite{ad_multimodal_wellhausen2020} utilize RGB and Depth images as multi-modal observations to train a predictive model that can generate an anomaly mask that reflects "known" and "unknown(anomaly)" regions in the scene.
-However, such methods assume constant illumination and feature-rich image observations for accurate predictions.
+To deal with possible future navigation failures due to sensor uncertainties, \textit{proactive anomaly detection} methods have been utilized to estimate the probability of such failures using predicted trajectories, and multi-sensor fusion~\cite{ji2022proactive_ad,sorokin2022learning}.
 A supervised variational autoencoder (SVAE) is used~\cite{ji2021multi_anomaly} for failure identification in unstructured environments using 2D LiDAR data.
-This SVAE is used ~\cite{ji2022proactive_ad} as a LiDAR feature encoder to identify navigation anomalies proactively in crop fields using multi-modal fusion.
-However, the 2D lidar observations are heavily distorted in cluttered outdoor environments such as tall grass and 3D point-cloud can provide richer information, particularly in outdoor scenarios.
-Other navigation models~\cite{kahn2021land,kahn2021badgr} execute the actions by avoiding undesirable maneuvers in cluttered environments based on the current visual sensory observations.
+This SVAE is used in ~\cite{ji2022proactive_ad} as a LiDAR feature encoder to identify navigation anomalies proactively in crop fields using multi-modal fusion.
+However, the 2D LiDAR observations are heavily distorted in cluttered outdoor environments such as tall grass where 3D point clouds can provide richer information.
+Other navigation models~\cite{kahn2021land,kahn2021badgr} execute actions by avoiding undesirable maneuvers in cluttered environments based on the current visual sensory observations.
 However, such vision-based systems lead to erroneous predictions during camera occlusions and low light conditions.
-To this end, we propose a camera, 3D LiDAR, and odometry sensor fusion strategy to achieve better perception in unstructured outdoor environments for robot navigation. \invis{HOW IS YOUR APPROACH RELATED TO THEM}
+Our proposed method uses a camera, 3D LiDAR, and odometry sensor fusion strategy to achieve better perception in such conditions for robot navigation.